eth-brownie/brownie/docs/config.rst

 .. py:attribute:: test

     Properties that affect only affect Brownie's configuration when running scripts and tests.
-See :ref:`test` for detailed information on the effects and implications of these settings.
+See Test :ref:`test_settings` for detailed information on the effects and implications of these settings.

     * ``always_transact``: If ``true``, calls to ``view`` and ``pure`` functions will still execute as transactions during tests.